aimms/how-to/Articles/599/599-Integrating-Python-with-AIMMS.rst

 Remarks:

-#.
-In the code fragment above, lines 11 to 23 pass the data from the client to the OpenAPI library.
-    This corresponds to action 1 in the image above.
+* In the code fragment above, lines 11 to 23 pass the data from the client to the OpenAPI library.
+This corresponds to action 1 in :numref:`figure-01`.

-#.
-On line 40, the call to the OpenAPI library is made to convert its data structures (action 2 in the image above)
-    to the data structure format of the service, and to do make the Rest API call to the service.
+* On line 40, the call to the OpenAPI library is made to convert its data structures (action 2 in the image above) to the data structure format of the service, and to do make the Rest API call to the service.

 Once, the request is handled by the server, and the result is passed back to the client, action 3, the response is handled, action 4, as follows:

 .. code-block:: aimms
-    :linenos:

     Procedure pr_responseHookTuples {
         Arguments: (ep_in_callInstance);